 3. Set Clear Expectations

 Establish clear boundaries and expectations regarding drug and alcohol use.
-Openly communicate family values and rules, especially in the context of holiday gatherings, to reduce ambiguity and reinforce a supportive environment.
+Openly communicate family values and rules, especially during holiday gatherings, to reduce ambiguity and reinforce a supportive environment.

 4. Offer Emotional Support